gabizsiros/DE1/Term1/README.md

 ### 5.2 Analytical layer
 Given that the dialogue database was the one with most observations, and had foreign key to other tables as well, this is what I used as the basis of joining transformations.
 Mapping the actual values to the IDs from relational databases enables us to get a clear picture and interpretable data views.
+The key dimensions in the analytical layer correspond closely to the original dataset, e.g.the dimension of characters is coming from the *characters* dataset, combine with the sentiment value that adds a quantifiable and, when semantically transformed, a quantifiable feature to the data.
+Since the *dialogue* dataset contains the most observations and relates to other datasets, it is applied to *places* and *characters* that creates dimensions that can be summarized and ordered.
+The only exception is *movies*, which primarily concentrates on financials, and because of that, I have chosen to take the view of the financial dimension directly.
+The only transformation required (to convert the financial data into numeric variable and calculate profit) was applied at an earlier stage.

+In this analysis, *chapters* serves as a link between *movies* and the other datasets, which plays a role when the user wants to have an overview on a movie-level basis.

 ### 5.3 Stored Procedures

-Creating a datawarehouse with cleaned and transformed data creates a database that contains all information, that are necessary to naswer the analytical questions.
-Stored procedures enables the user an overview that concentrates on important data, best applied to summarizing of descriptive delivery of the data.
-Here two procdes were created, both generates queries related to a movie, selected by the user.
+Creating a data warehouse with cleaned and transformed data creates a database that contains all information, that are necessary to answer the analytical questions.
+Stored procedures enable the user an overview that concentrates on important data, best applied to summarizing of descriptive delivery of the data.
+Here two procedures were created, both generates queries related to a movie, selected by the user.

-Both of the stored procedures take an ‘x’ variable where ‘x’ is the movie number (1-8).
-MovieSummary creates a materialized view (which mostly has benefit on much larger datasets) with the main quantifiable characteristic of the data (number of characters, chapters, places,
+Both stored procedures take an `x` variable where `x` is the movie number (1-8). `GetMovieSummary` creates a materialized view (which mostly has benefit on much larger datasets) with the main quantifiable characteristic of the data: number of characters, chapters, places, profit of the movie, the average sentiment score and a written evaluation of the score (positive, negative, neutral)

 ``` js
 //creating a materialized view with the input of movie number (Movie_ID)